garado/cozy/.github/README.md

 Hi!
 This is <b>cozy</b>, my Arch config with <a href="https://awesomewm.org" target="_blank">AwesomeWM</a>.
 Thanks for checking it out!
 </p>

+<h2>⚠️ This project is undergoing heavy refactoring.
+It probably won't work on your machine.
+It's best used as just a reference for now.</h2>

 <p>
   The primary goals of this setup are to create an environment that:
 </p>